Quazi Golam Dastgir: Personal life

 In 1965 Dastgir married Kohinoor Rasheed Choudhury, the daughter of industrialist-cum-legislator and Member of British India's Central Legislative Assembly Abdur Rasheed Choudhury and Member of the Pakistan National Assembly Serajunnessa Choudhury of Sylhet, East Pakistan (currently Bangladesh).

+Awards and decorations

 Death and legacy

 In September 2008, Dastgir fell seriously ill with undiagnosed ailments and had to be hospitalised for about a month.
 He returned home on 10 October 2008.
 He died in his sleep at his Dhaka residence on 17 October 2008.

 Dastgir was one of the best known Bengali army officers of his time – and was apparently considered by the CIA to be the most likely person to lead the Bangladesh Army in case of war.
 Following his active military service, he had a distinguished career as a diplomat during his four terms as ambassador.
 Described as an "upright officer of the old school".